khad1r/minimal_powershell_setup/readme.md

 - Command intelisense when hit `ctrl + space`
 - Some common linux command
 - terminal icon when doing `ls`, `ls | fw`, `ls | fl`
-- Delete a command from History with `shift + enter`
+- Delete a command from History with `shift + Delete`

 ## Install (Powershell Run As Administrator)